-The future San Dimas station is part of the Foothill Gold Line from Azusa to Montclair, currently in the advanced conceptual engineering phase.
-The station is planned to be located east of San Dimas Avenue, between Bonita Avenue and Arrow Highway.
-A 450-space parking facility will be provided near the station.
-Accommodations for bus, bike and pedestrian amenities will also be provided.
+The future San Dimas station is part of the Foothill Gold Line light rail project from Glendora to Montclair, currently in the advanced engineering phase.
+The station, and associated 450-space parking structure, will be located east of San Dimas Avenue between Bonita Avenue and Arrow Highway.
+The two light rail tracks will be located in the southern half of the rail corridor through the city, with the single freight track relocated to the northern half.

 About the Artists